 Flow cytometry is an analysis technique used across many life science applications to identify and measure the characteristics of a cell or particle population.
 This process allows researchers to rapidly analyze cellular characteristics both qualitatively and quantitatively.

 Flow cytometry relies on the use of a device called a flow cytometer.
 The flow cytometer is made of three separate components:

 These three components cooperate to analyze cells during flow cytometry.

 To properly harness the flow cytometer there is a specific flow cytometry protocol that must be followed.
 The flow cytometry steps include the following:

 The purification before and/or after cell separation will help to reduce dead cells, cell debris, and other contaminants that could skew results.

 Flow cytometry is an analytical technique, meaning after this process the cells can typically be discarded.
-A motive with FACS is to capture statistics about a particular cell population amongst a sample.
+The goal of flow cytometry is to capture statistics about a particular cell population amongst a sample.
 Fluorescence activated flow cytometry (FACS), however, is a flow-based cell sorting mechanism that requires an extra step.
 Essentially, FACS is a cell separation technique that separates individual cells based on their characteristics.
 When cells are placed into a flow cytometer, they are identified the same way as in flow cytometry but are then sorted into respective “containers.”
 FACS is the process you would use if you wanted to perform downstream assays on cells after isolating them with a flow cytometer.

 As mentioned, a helpful outcome of flow cytometry is provided data on a cell population.
 A flow cytometer can evaluate thousands of cells per second in a single-cell suspension.
 Scientists can learn about the volume, size, morphology, count, protein expression health, and lifecycle stage of cells in a biological sample.
 These physical and chemical characteristics can help scientists learn how to isolate, manipulate, and identify particular cell groups.